SolderedElectronics/Inkplate-documentation/source/arduino.rst

         Inkplate display;

-    depending on what you need, monochrome (INKPLATE_1BIT), grayscale (INKPLATE_3BIT) functionality or Inkplate 2 and 6COLOR (no argument).
+    depending on what you need, monochrome (INKPLATE_1BIT), grayscale (INKPLATE_3BIT) functionality or Inkplate 2 and 6COLOR (no arguments passed).

     In here given examples, Inkplate object will always be named display, if not said otherwise.
     After calling this below your "#include" lines, you have access to all Inkplate functionality as display object methods.